The ATP Cordoba Open is a clay court tournament that is held annually in Cordoba, Argentina with the 2023 edition being the 5th time it has been held.

 Dates

-The 2023 Cordoba Open tennis tournament will take place from the 6th to the 12th of February 2023.
+The 2023 Cordoba Open tennis tournament took place from the 6th to the 12th of February 2023.

-Qualifying for the singles competition will take place on the 4th and 5th of February 2023.
+Qualifying for the singles competition took place on the 4th and 5th of February 2023.

-The 2023 tournament will be held in the same week as the Open Sud de France in Montpellier, the Abu Dhabi in the U.A.E, the Dallas Open in the US, and the Upper Austria Ladies Open in Linz.
+The 2023 tournament was held in the same week as the Open Sud de France in Montpellier, the Abu Dhabi in the U.A.E, the Dallas Open in the US, and the Upper Austria Ladies Open in Linz.

 Players Entry List